Skip to Content

 Part of Maria Island National Park actually includes a marine reserve.
 This area on the west side of the Island is closed to fishing and very rich in sea life.
 The best way to see it is with a mask and snorkel.

 Explore the area around the ferry jetty and see which undersea creatures you can spot.
 Just be careful to watch for boat traffic.
+And of course, like the rest of Tasmania, the water is chilly!
 For more info on the Marine Reserve and its wildlife, visit the Maria Island Marine Reserve website.

 Go to the Beach